Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

 Our proof of Theorem \ref{Th:DynamicToStaticOnRiemannianManifolds} is an adaptation to the Riemannian case of the one in \cite[Theorem~4.3]{GeneralizedOT2}, to which we refer the reader for technical details.
-Under minor adaptations, the same argument, based on a simple regularization argument which is intrinsic on Riemannian manifolds, applies to the standard Wasserstein $L^2$ metric on Riemannian manifolds, see for instance the comments in \cite[Remark 8.3]{VillaniTOT}.
-A different demonstration of the standard Wasserstein case is given in \cite{UserGuideOT} which uses the Nash isometric embedding theorem. \begin{proof}[Proof of Theorem \ref{Th:DynamicToStaticOnRiemannianManifolds}] The fact that the minimum for $S$ is attained follows by application of the direct method of calculus of variations.
-The set $\Gamma$ is weakly closed and the functional is weakly continuous and $S$ is lower semicontinuous.
-In the following, we denote by $\mathcal{S}^2(\rho_1,\rho_2)$ the minimization of the r.h.s. of \eqref{Eq:StaticProblem}.
-Since $d$ is a distance on the cone, one can prove that $\mathcal{S}$ is a distance on the space of nonnegative Radon measures which is continuous w.r.t. the weak-* topology, as done in \cite[Theorems 2,3]{GeneralizedOT2}.
-On the set of measures that are finite sum of Dirac masses, the minimization problem \eqref{Eq:StaticProblem} can be reduced to a linear optimization problem in finite dimension.
-Indeed, the optimal semi-couplings can be proved to have support on the product of the support of $\rho_1$ and $\rho_2$.
-Denoting $\rho_1 = \sum_{i} a_i \delta_{x_i}$ and $\rho_2 = \sum_{j} b_j \delta_{y_j}$ for $x_i,y_j$ a finite number of points in $M$, optimal semi-couplings can be written as $\gamma^k = \sum_{i,j} m^k_{i,j} \delta_{x_i,x_j}$ for $k = 1,2$.
-Then, one has
+The same reasoning, based on a simple regularization argument that is intrinsic on Riemannian manifolds, applies under minor adaptations to the standard Wasserstein distance $W_2$ on Riemannian manifolds, see for instance the comments in \cite[Remark 8.3]{VillaniTOT}.
+A different proof of the equivalence between dynamical and semi-couplings formulation for the Wasserstein distance $W_2$ in the Riemannian setting is given in \cite{UserGuideOT} which uses the Nash isometric embedding theorem. \begin{proof}[Proof of Theorem \ref{Th:DynamicToStaticOnRiemannianManifolds}] First of all, the set $\Gamma$ is weak$^*$ closed, and the functional $\mathcal{S}$ is weakly continuous and lower semicontinuous.
+Therefore, the fact that the minimum for $\mathcal{S}$ is attained follows by application of the direct method of calculus of variations.